 He has also undertaken research and operational intelligence for other hazards, including earthquakes, storm surge, cyclones, storms, floods, and bushfires.

-Adrian worked as an engineering geologist investigating geo-hazards for 10 years before joining the Department of Fire and Emergency Services, Western Australia.
+Adrian worked as an engineering geologist investigating geo-hazards for 10 years before joining the Department of Fire and Emergency Services, WA.

 He has over 20 years of experience collecting, analysing, processing, storing and disseminating information about hazards, exposures, vulnerabilities and impacts.